wethegit/react-gallery/README.md

 ## useGallery hook

 The gallery package exposes a `useGallery` React hook.
-It returns a single object, the properties of which are outlined below:
+It returns a single object, the properties of which are outlined below.
+⚠️ `useGallery` _must_ be called from within a `<Gallery>` context.

 | Property                 | Type      | Description                                                                                                                                                                                  |
 | ------------------------ | --------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |